 “My only merit, lies in having painted directly in front of nature, seeking to render my impressions before the most fleeting moments.”

 This painting is one of over seventy works Monet painted of the Seine River in Argenteuil.
-It combines favorite themes of fashionable, leisurely figures strolling, boating and bathing together with backdrops of bridges and landscape features.
+It combines favourite themes of leisurely figures strolling, boating and bathing together with backdrops of bridges and landscape features.

 - Title: The Basin at Argenteuil (Le bassin d’Argenteuil)